 Gobi Desert

-Most independent travellers visit the Mongolian Gobi, which is accessible from Ulaanbaatar and has the specific landscapes and wildlife attractions that justify the journey.
-The Chinese Gobi, while containing significant sites (the Mogao Caves at Dunhuang, the Badain Jaran Desert’s massive sand dunes), requires more logistical planning and is a different kind of journey.
+Most independent travellers visit the Mongolian Gobi, which is accessible from Ulaanbaatar and has the specific landscapes and wildlife that justify the trip.
+The Chinese Gobi contains significant sites (the Mogao Caves at Dunhuang, the Badain Jaran Desert with its massive dunes) but requires more separate logistical planning.

 Getting to the Mongolian Gobi

 Ulaanbaatar is the base.
-Flights from Beijing take 2 hours; from Seoul, around 3 hours.
-From Ulaanbaatar, reaching the Gobi requires a domestic flight to Dalanzadgad (1 hour, MIATs and Hunnu Air have regular service) or a road journey of 500+ kilometres (not recommended on your own without an experienced driver and appropriate vehicle).
+Flights from Beijing take two hours; from Seoul, around three.
+From Ulaanbaatar, reaching the Gobi means a domestic flight to Dalanzadgad (about one hour, MIAT and Hunnu Air both run it) or a 500-plus kilometre road journey that is not advisable without an experienced driver and appropriate vehicle.
 From Dalanzadgad, all Gobi travel is by 4WD with a local driver-guide combination.

-Tour operators in Ulaanbaatar arrange Gobi trips ranging from 4-day minimums to 2-week circuits.
-A basic 5-day Gobi tour (guide, driver, 4WD, ger accommodation) costs approximately $150-250 USD per person per day depending on group size and operator quality.
-Independent travel without a guide and driver is theoretically possible but impractical in practice: there are no road signs in meaningful sense, tracks fork without indication, and distances between settlements are measured in hours.
+Tour operators in Ulaanbaatar arrange five-day minimum Gobi trips.
+A five-day circuit with guide, driver, 4WD, and ger accommodation runs approximately USD 150 to 250 per person per day depending on group size and operator quality.
+Independent travel without a guide is theoretically possible but practically impractical – there are no road signs in any meaningful sense, tracks fork without indication, and the distances between settlements are measured in hours.

 The Flaming Cliffs (Bayanzag)